QuadSpinner/Gaea-Docs/source/Guide/1-Create/Scale.md

 ```

 A height of 2.6km is usually more than enough for most terrains.
 For perspective, Mt.
 Everest is 8.8km tall!
-Going that tall is not recommended unless you really know how to handle the side effects of such tall terrains.
+Choosing an extreme height is not recommended unless you know how to handle the side effects of such tall terrains.

 {.NOTE}
 > Terrain Definition is non-destructive.
-You can scale your terrain and the update will be applied on the fly without requiring a rebuild of your terrain.
+You can scale your terrain and the update will be immediately applied without the need to rebuild your terrain.
 You can change the values as often as you like.